mamarkevi/plotCoverage/README.md

-# PlotCoverage: a method for visualization of read gene covarage in bulk transcriptomics data
+# PlotCoverage: a method for visualization of read gene covarage in bulk or single-cell RNA-seq data

 PlotCoverage is R package, included functions calculation and visualization of gene coverage for specified genome coordinates in bulk RNA-seq data.
 This method supports multigroup analysis.